NielGeysen/TrainYourMemory/README.md

 # TrainYourMemory
-Is a dynamic javascript base web application to train your memory with mini games. created by
+Is a dynamic javascript base web application to train your memory with mini games.

+created by
-Niel Geyse,
+Niel Geysen